scala/docs.scala-lang/_overviews/scala-book/constructors-default-values.md

 ## Bonus: Named parameters

-Another nice thing about Scala is that you can used named parameters when creating a new instance of a class.
+Another nice thing about Scala is that you can use named parameters when creating a new instance of a class.
 For instance, given this class:

 ```scala
 class Socket(var timeout: Int, var linger: Int) {